 Taras Litvin, OD, PhD has a doctorate in Vision Science from UC Berkeley.
 As a graduate student, he focused on new approaches to detect sight-threatening diabetic macular edema.
 He began his work with EyePACS just after completing his residency in 2010, helping with several research projects evaluating retinal imaging and electrodiagnostic systems for the detection of vision-threatening diabetic retinopathy.
 He is a practicing optometrist with Kaiser Permanente and an Assistant Clinical Professor at UC Berkeley School of Optometry.
 As EyePACS CSO, he is tasked with setting the research and scientific priorities that reflect the EyePACS mission and developing and managing research and scientific operations.
 He has a particular interest in clinical study design and data analysis.

 Anna attended UC Berkeley and graduated with a degree in Integrative Biology.
-She hopes to attend optometry school and work with community health clinics in the future.
+She hopes to attend optometry school and work with community health clinics.
 She has been with EyePACS, LLC since the fall of 2013 and was a Health Fair Coordinator for the undergraduate EyePACS volunteer program at UC Berkeley.

 Amanda is the Washington state program coordinator for EyePACS, LLC.
 She lives in Seattle and graduated from the University of Washington with a degree in Public Health.
 Amanda started working with EyePACS in February of 2016 and is excited to be working with a program that does such an excellent job of linking primary care providers with specialists regardless of their physical location.